gstache/Sakuranov/Petals_ch4.md

 "I had to check in to the inclusive cafeteria, and Troye Markich.
 We talked on the beach"

-Ibanez made a note of both of these, and with a unsupported gravitas said, "You may return to your cell: we'll speak again."
+Ibanez made a note of both of these, and with unsupported gravitas said, "You may return to your cell: we'll speak again."

 ---

 "Well it's not Doctor Osu yet, I still have to complete my thesis.
 Anastasia will do just fine, officer."
 They said with flirtatious deference.
-Ibanez would not be taken in by the suspect's coquettish air, he assured himself.
+Ibanez would not be taken in by the suspect's transparent manipulation, he assured himself.
 He would be resolute, and critical, and focused, no matter how pleasant deference felt.

-"I will use Anastasia then. "
+"I will use Anastasia then. " He cleared his throat and cut to the quick, "Did you kill Vassal Mibu Tokogawlsi?"

+Anastasia's eyebrows shot up, and they drew back with a shocked gasp.
+A hand flew up to cover their mouth which hung agape until they leaned forward.

+"The Vassal is...dead?"
+The pause was dramatic but Ibanez felt it genuine.
+"I thought that must have been a mistake when they arrested me."

+Their eyes fell to the floor and they shook their head slowly from side to side.
+With a deep sigh they drew their eyes back up to their interrogator and quietly asked, voice trembling, "You think I killed them?"

+Ibanez was taken aback by the hurt on their face, and softened his posture, reassuring them, "I am simply ruling out everyone who was with the Vassal last.
+Where were you today, from mid morning to mid afternoon?"

+They seemed to take some comfort in his response, but remained small in the chair across from him.
+With a tilt of their head and bashful smile, they replied "It's a guilty pleasure of mine, I was in the ship's Imperial Library all last night until this afternoon.
+I so enjoy the physical copies of Poetry from Hierarchs past, and got carried away as usual."

+Ibanez didn't immediately respond: he found a short pause elicited more details.

+"You can check the sign out records, the works I had couldn't be removed from the library, and I even ordered a few libations to keep my energy up."

+He would check those records and the service records from last night to corroborate.
+They could have slipped out and returned, so he would question the clerks and servers.
+However, he was fairly satisfied with this answer, and with no obvious connection to the Vassal he didn't find them a credible suspect.
+There remained one final question:

+"How do you know Arjun?"

+"I don't: he approached me while I was taking tea in the atrium."

+Another person collected by this Arjun.
+He could feel the outline of a conspiracy forming.

+---